alonerstm/alonerstm/README.md

-I am a new one
+I am a new one.
-Wanna learn
+Wanna learn.
-Wish myself gl
+Wish myself gl.